WBZ-FM: WBZ-FM (2009–present)

 With the sports format's launch, WBZ-FM became the flagship for the Boston Bruins Radio Network, taking those duties from WBZ; in addition to becoming the flagship for the New England Patriots Radio Network, assuming those play-by-play rights from the former WBCN; WBCN's morning show, Toucher and Rich, was also moved over to WBZ-FM in the same time slot.
-Within two years of WBZ-FM's launch, "The Sports Hub" outrated WEEI (850 AM), the longer-established sports station in the Boston market, in three key male demographics; this led WEEI's owner, Entercom, to move its programming to 93.7 FM in September 2011.
+Within two years of WBZ-FM's launch, "The Sports Hub" outrated WEEI (850 AM), the established sports station in the Boston market, in three key male demographics; this led WEEI's owner, Entercom, to move its programming to 93.7 FM in September 2011.

 On February 2, 2017, CBS announced that they would be selling their radio division to Entercom, which could have made WBZ-FM a direct sister to WEEI.
 The sale would be conducted using a Reverse Morris Trust so that it would be tax-free.
 While CBS shareholders retained a 72% ownership stake in the combined company, Entercom was the surviving entity, separating both WBZ and WBZ-FM from WBZ-TV and WSBK-TV.
 However, the combined company would have to shed some of its Boston stations in order to satisfy FCC and DOJ requirements.
 On October 10, 2017, CBS disclosed that as part of the process of obtaining regulatory approval of the merger, WBZ-FM would be one of sixteen stations that would be divested by Entercom, along with sister stations WBZ and WZLX, and Entercom stations WRKO and WKAF, with Entercom retaining WEEI AM and FM, WBMX, WODS, and WAAF.
 On November 1, 2017, Beasley Media Group announced that it would trade WMJX to Entercom, in exchange for WBZ-FM (WBZ, WZLX, WRKO, and WKAF were acquired by iHeartMedia).
 The CBS Radio/Entercom merger was approved on November 9, 2017, and was consummated on November 17.
 Beasley took complete ownership of the station on December 20, 2017.

 Current programming

-The bulk of the weekday lineup features local hosts - such as Fred "Toucher" Toettcher and Rob "Hardy" Poole, who host the morning drive program Toucher & Hardy; Scott Zolak and Marc Bertrand, who host the midday program Zolak & Bertrand; Mike Felger and Tony Massarotti, who host Felger & Massarotti afternoons; and presently Joe Murray evenings.
-Local hosts including "Big" Jim Murray, Chris Gasper, Kendra Middleton, and Cerrone Battle are heard on weekends.
+The bulk of the weekday lineup features local hosts such as Fred "Toucher" Toettcher and Rob "Hardy" Poole, who host the morning drive program Toucher & Hardy; Scott Zolak and Marc Bertrand, who host the midday program Zolak & Bertrand; Mike Felger and Tony Massarotti, who host Felger & Massarotti afternoons; and presently Joe Murray evenings.
+Local hosts including "Big" Jim Murray, Chris Gasper, Alex Barth, and Cerrone Battle are heard on weekends.

 Fox Sports Radio programming airs overnights during the week, on weekends and on holidays.